Volcano sight seeing tips

 How to get to Geldingadalir

-Geldingadalir, are located between Keflavik and Iceland's capital, Reykjavik.
+Geldingadalir is located between Keflavik and Iceland's capital, Reykjavik.

 Map of the hiking trails: